Skype Therapy – How Does It Work?

 Finding the right therapist can often be difficult.
 Location, availability and cost are all factors that will have an impact on your choice.
 However, recent advances in communication technology have given you, the client, a far bigger say in how you receive therapy particularly in these new, challenging times.
 With the advent of Skype, Zoom and WhatsApp audio-visual communication, a therapist can now be available at a location to suit you.

 Through a Skype, Zoom or WhatsApp Video Call, it is now possible to talk at length with friends, relatives and business colleagues virtually worldwide and now you are able to receive therapy in the same way.
 This is particularly useful if you live in a remote location or you are simply not able to leave your home to visit a therapist in person.
 You may have a particularly busy lifestyle and want to receive therapy ‘on the move’ or at your place of work.

 Provided you have access to a computer, i.e. laptop, desktop or tablet, and have a webcam and microphone in a confidential setting, you have access to therapy via Skype, Zoom or WhatsApp.
 It will give you a wider choice of therapists and it will enable you to compare the cost.
 For example in Canada and the United States, therapy costs have always been traditionally higher than in the United Kingdom.
 Therapy via Skype, Zoom or WhatsApp gives you, the client greater financial flexibility and enables you to choose the best value for money option (or most affordable), as well as the flexibility to find the best therapist for you.

 How does it work in practice?
-You would simply contact me for an initial, 30-minute assessment (do this via the Email Me button).
+You would simply contact me for an initial, 30-minute or 60-minute assessment (do this via the Email Me button).
 Please bear in mind the time difference between GMT and your personal location.
 If at all possible, I will be available at times to suit you and appointments are usually possible whatever the time difference.